CSU Policies and Regulations

 Safety of the University Community is Primary

-The University's primary concern is the safety of its university community members.
+The university's primary concern is the safety of its university community members.
 The use of alcohol or drugs never makes the victim at fault for gender discrimination, harassment or sexual misconduct; therefore, victims should not be deterred from reporting incidents of sexual misconduct out of a concern that they might be disciplined for related violations of drug, alcohol or other university policies.
 Except in extreme circumstances, victims of sexual misconduct shall not be subject to discipline for related violations of the Student Conduct Code.

 Individuals alleged to have committed sexual misconduct may face criminal prosecution by law enforcement and may incur penalties as a result of civil litigation.
 In addition, students may face discipline at the university, up to and including suspension or expulsion and withholding of their degrees.
 Employees may face sanctions up to and including dismissal from employment, pursuant to established CSU policies and provisions of applicable collective bargaining unit agreements.